Divorce is a tough and emotional process, and finding the right divorce lawyer can make all the difference in the…

 - The deserting spouse’s intent was to end their marriage

-Keep in mind, not all absences qualify as desertion—a grounds for divorce that requires proof that one spouse broke the matrimonial cohabitation with an intent of abandonment.
+Keep in mind, not all absences qualify as desertion—a grounds for divorce that requires proof that one spouse broke the matrimonial cohabitation with the intent of abandonment.

 For example, if a spouse has been abusive or cruel and forces you to leave your home, you can charge your spouse with constructive desertion, even if they physically remain in the residence.